-Cigarette smoking has decreased among adults in the United States from about 42% of the population in 1965 to about 19% in 2011 (the latest year for which numbers are available).But it’s still the most common form of tobacco use in the US: about 43.8 million (or 1 in every 5) adults currently smoke cigarettes.
-About 22% of men and 17% of women were cigarette smokers in 2011.
+Cigarette smoking has decreased among adults in the United States from about 42% of the population in 1965 to about 18% in 2012 (the latest year for which numbers are available).But it’s still the most common form of tobacco use in the US: about 42 million (somewhat fewer than1 in every 5) adults currently smoke cigarettes.
+About 21% of men and 16% of women were cigarette smokers in 2012.
 Education is linked to smoking rates, with lower smoking rates in groups with higher levels of education.
-More people smoke in the Midwest (22%) and South (21.0%), and fewer smoke in the West (15%).
+More people smoke cigarettes in the Midwest (21%) and South (20%), and fewer smoke in the West (14%).

 Tobacco use does not end with cigarettes; other forms of tobacco use are common.
-In 2010, a survey by the US Substance Abuse and Mental Health Administration reported that 13.2 million smoked cigars, and 2.2 million people smoked tobacco in pipes.
+In 2013, a survey by the US Substance Abuse and Mental Health Administration reported that 13.4 million people smoked cigars, and 2.5 million people smoked tobacco in pipes.
 The same survey reported 9 million people used smokeless or spit tobacco.

 Is tobacco use common among young people?

 Yes.
-Tobacco use, including smoking cigarettes, cigars, e-cigarettes, and hookahs, as well as using chew or spit tobacco, and dipping snuff, is common among American youth, according to the most recent government surveys.
+Tobacco use, including smoking cigarettes, cigars, e-cigarettes, and hookahs, as well as using chew or spit tobacco such as snus and snuff, is common among American youth, according to the most recent government surveys.

-Nearly 1 in 5 students (18%) were considered current cigarette smokers.
-Half of these students (50%) reported they had tried to quit smoking during the past year.
+Nearly 1 in 7 students (14%) were considered current cigarette smokers.
+Typically, about half of these students report that they’ve tried to quit smoking during the past year.

-Cigar smoking was also common among high school students (about 8% of females and 18% of males).
-Even though flavorings are no longer allowed in cigarettes, “little cigars” (which often look like brown cigarettes) are sold in candy and fruit flavors.
+Cigar smoking was also common among high school students (about 8% of females and 17% of males).
+Even though flavorings are no longer allowed in cigarettes, “little cigars” (which often look like brown cigarettes) are sold in candy and fruit flavors that appeal to youth.

-Also in 2011, about 6% of middle school girls and 8% of middle school boys used some form of tobacco, with cigarettes (about 4%) being the most common in both genders.
+Also in 2012, about 7% of middle school students used some form of tobacco, with cigarettes (nearly 4%) being the most common.
+Almost 3% had smoked cigars.

 In both middle school and high school, tobacco use was higher among male students for all products.